Skip to main content

 At a glance:

-• The Online Safety Act (‘the Act’) provides for Ofcom’s associated regulatory costs to be covered by providers of regulated services through a fees regime, and states that the calculation of fees should be based on providers' qualifying worldwide revenue (‘QWR’).
+• The Online Safety Act (‘the Act’) provides for Ofcom’s associated regulatory costs to be covered by providers of regulated services through a fees regime, and states that the calculation of fees should be based on providers' Qualifying Worldwide Revenue (‘QWR’).

 Understanding the fees regime and the role of QWR

-However, the QWR approach discussed below is novel, in part reflecting the global nature of regulated firms.
-This approach may also represent the regulatory direction of travel for future regimes: QWR is also referenced in the Media Act 2024 in relation to penalties.
+Charging regulated companies to cover regulatory costs is not a new concept.
+Much of Ofcom’s funding already comes from fees paid by regulated telecoms, broadcast, and postal companies.
+Other regulators use similar models, including the FCA (periodic fees) and the ICO (tiered data protection fees).
+However, the QWR approach is novel, in part reflecting the global nature of regulated firms.
+This approach may also represent the regulatory direction of travel for future regimes, with QWR also referenced in the Media Act 2024 in relation to penalties.

 Figure 2: Timeline for finalisation and implementation of the OSA fees & penalties regime

-Navigating the Challenges of QWR Calculation
+Navigating the Challenges of QWR Calculation – Illustrative Examples

 Figure 3: SocialCorp Case Study

 Here, revenue from SocialCorp Engage is the sole determinant of QWR.
 Despite SocialCorp’s total revenue being over the £250m threshold, QWR is below the threshold, meaning SocialCorp is not liable for fees.
-Maximum fines are also set at 10% of QWR: £20m.

 • The accuracy of QWR calculation hinges on the quality and completeness of data.
 Companies must have robust systems in place to collect, store, and analyse data related to revenue and its source, which may require further data on areas such as user activity and service usage.
 Incomplete or inaccurate data could skew QWR calculations, leading to either underestimation or overestimation, both of which carry potential consequences.